slackish/duviz/README.md

 Visualizing du on large data sets suck

-I could not find a method of visualizing du in one hour, so I wrote this instead.
+I could not find a method of visualizing du for hundreds of TB without consuming gobs of ram, so I wrote this instead.